efezinoidisi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 - 13-print_float is a script that prints a number stored in the environment variable NUM with two decimal places followed by a new line

+- 14-decimal_to_hexadecimal is a script that converts a number from base 10 to base 16

+-